Do Hashtags Still Matter on Social Media in 2026?

 How many hashtags should I use?

-No - but they’re no longer a primary ranking factor.
+Yes, but they are no longer a primary ranking factor for reach.

 Do hashtags affect paid ads?